GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 ### Description

-Create a new bucket, and copy the sample videos from `TBD` to the newly created bucket.
+Create a new bucket, and copy the sample videos from `gs://ghacks-genai-fe/cctv/` to the newly created bucket.

 > **Note**
 > You should navigate to your Cloud Storage bucket and preview the videos to familiarize yourself with the content.